zhanghang1989/ResNet-Matconvnet/README.md

 	- The code benefits from Hang Su's [implementation](https://github.com/suhangpro/matresnet).
 	The bugs are fixed.
 	Comparison between implementations are shown in the following figure.
-	- Added ImageNet experiments
-	- The models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).
+	- Added ImageNet experiments.
+The models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).
 	![compare implementation curve](figure/compare.png "Compare Implementations")